-“Shelley is an associate admitted in Australia specialising in complex commercial disputes and regulatory investigations”
+“Shelley is a Senior Associate admitted in Australia specialising in complex commercial disputes and regulatory investigations”

 Shelley is a Lawyer of the Supreme Court of Victoria (Australia).
 She joined Cooke, Young & Keidan in 2018.
 Shelley trained at Allens Linklaters in Melbourne, Australia, qualifying into its Dispute & Investigations team where she gained experience in a wide array of complex commercial disputes including a significant environmental negligence class action, regulatory investigations and high value property and liability insurance claims.